dotnet/corefx/src/System.Text.Json/roadmap/README.md

 * Provide capabilities to support data from both streams and pipelines.
   - Some work/boilerplate code required by the caller is acceptable
-* No unnecessary levels of abstraction that would make writing higher level concepts on top of the Reader/Writer APIs untenable.
+* No unnecessary levels of abstraction that would make writing higher level concepts on top of the Reader/Writer APIs untenabl.

 ## Components